Azure/ResiliencyCenter/Goals and recommendations/ViewResiliencePosture.md

 >
 > - You need **Service Group Reader** permissions to view the zonal resilience summary.
 > - The summary includes resources under the service group and its child service groups.
-> - **Container resource types** (e.g., subscriptions, resource groups) added directly to the service group are currently **excluded** from evaluation.
-This limitation will be lifted in future releases.
 > - Newly added resources are **not automatically refreshed** post goal assignment.
 Re-assigning goals is required to include them.
 This limitation will be addressed in future updates.

 ---